omar-diab/omar-diab/README.md

 ---

-> 💡 *“Code is not just what we write.
-It’s what we craft, test, and iterate.”*
+> 💡 *“All we have now is now, not the past and not the future.”*